PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 17:58:54
+Last updated: 2024-04-02 17:59:28
-Random Quote: Today you are you!
-That is truer than true!
-There is no one alive who is you-er than you! - Dr. Seuss
+Random Quote: Silence is the true friend that never betrays. - Confucius